MicrosoftDocs/power-platform/power-virtual-agents/publication-connect-bot-to-azure-bot-service-channels.md

       };
     ```

-4. To continue on an existing conversation, upon a new external Azure Bot Service channel message received, retrieve the existing conversation from the mapping table, relay the external conversation activity to your Power Virtual Agents bot and get a response.
+4. To continue on an existing conversation, upon a new external Azure Bot Service channel message received, retrieve the existing conversation from the mapping table, relay the external conversation activity to your Power Virtual Agents bot, and get a response.

     The following sample shows relaying conversation by overriding [ActivityHandler.OnMessageActivityAsync((ITurnContext<IMessageActivity>, CancellationToken) method](/dotnet/api/microsoft.bot.builder.activityhandler.onmessageactivityasync?view=botbuilder-dotnet-stable)